 And why shouldn’t they ask these questions?
-Each and every year the corporate IT organisation spends, or to be more precise “invests”, a significant amount of the business’ money.
-They deserve to see that it is spent wisely whether this is done via TBM or another route.
+Each and every year the corporate IT organization spends, or to be more precise “invests”, a significant amount of the business’ money.
+They deserve to see that it is spent wisely whether this is done via technology business management or another route.

 And the survey said…

-Remember that these results are from people/organisations that know they need, and are actively seeking, to get better at TBM (they were at the TBM Council conference after all).
+Remember that these results are from people/organizations that know they need, and are actively seeking, to get better at technology business management (they were at the TBM Council conference after all).

-90% of companies do not believe their organisation is mature yet in terms of TBM.
+- 90% of companies do not believe their organization is mature yet in terms of TBM.

-So, while the ambition is there, there is still much to be done by those already focused on improving financial stewardship, let alone those organisations still trying to grasp the nettle.
+So, while the ambition is there, there is still much to be done by those already focused on improving financial stewardship, let alone those organizations still trying to grasp the nettle.

 The DNA of a TBM leader

-The survey offered the following picture of successful organisations (in terms of TBM):
+The survey offered the following picture of successful organizations (in terms of technology business management):